Blumlaut/EasyAdmin-docs/docs/shortcuts.md

 | `ea_addShortcut stfu Please be respectful in Voice&Text Chat! (/rules)`     | `stfu`   | `Please be respectful in Voice&Text Chat! (/rules)`      |

+The commands have to be added to the server's config file, after EasyAdmin has started.

-These shortcuts work in every "reason" field.
+These shortcuts work in every "reason" field in the EasyAdmin GUI.